 Daylight Hours in January

-All right, so first up we have to talk about the daylight hours.
-So, pay really close attention to this portion of each month you guys because the daylight hours will drastically impact the amount of things that you can plan into each day.
+First up we have to talk about the daylight hours.
+Pay really close attention to this portion of each month you guys because the daylight hours will drastically impact the number of things that you can plan into each day.
 January is a unique month because we’re just coming off of the winter solstice, so it’s still one of the darkest times of the year.
 In the beginning of January, you’re talking four hours of daylight, four hours, but towards the end of the month then we’re up to seven hours.
 So, it’s still a normal ish day, still very dark though, still very strange.
 In terms of weather, I think it’s pretty obvious that it’s winter.
-So, you can expect all the winter weather for sure.
+You can expect all the winter weather for sure.
 Of course the most common is snow, but along with that is wind as well.
 Iceland is particularly windy and snowy during January.
 However, there’s also known to be rain during January because you know, you just never know.
-So, you always have to be prepared for all the weathers.
+You always have to be prepared for all the weathers.

 Packing for Iceland in January